whaaaley/material-icons-scss/README.md

 > Material design icon functions for SCSS

-This project is generated from the official [google/material-design-icons](https://github.com/google/material-design-icons) repository.
+This project contains and generates SCSS functions that output SVG data URIs using SVGs from the official [google/material-design-icons](https://github.com/google/material-design-icons) repository, optimized using [SVGO](https://github.com/svg/svgo) and myself.

 ## Install